tramhao/termusic/README.md

 - Released on: .
 - Refactoring status line, to show download success or fail message.
 - Parsing output of youtube-dl to select downloaded song in playlist.
 - Embed all lyrics after youtube download.
+Switch lyric with "T" key while playing.
 - Show popup messages on top right corner.
 - Sort file name(including chinese) in tree.
+- Can delete single lyric from tag editor.
+- Currently only mp3 support several lyrics.

 ### [v0.3.4]
 - Released on: Aug 24 2021.